 I would imagine that most people reading this blog have had problems with excess weight sometime in their pasts.
 Those of you who have struggled with overweight probably have little sympathy for those who have the opposite problem – that of inability to gain.
 Despite how easy it seems for those with weight problems to gain weight and especially to regain lost weight, it is extremely difficult for many people to gain weight almost irrespective of how much they try.

 The medical literature is full of overfeeding studies in which subjects are encouraged to eat substantially greater amounts of food than they typically eat in an effort to get them to gain weight.
-Probably the most famous of these are the Vermont prison overfeeding studies conducted by Ethan Sims back in the 1970s.
+Probably the most famous of these are the Vermont prison overfeeding study conducted by Ethan Sims back in the 1970s.
 These studies, like the starvation studies of Keys, would probably never make it past the ethics review today, and will likely never be repeated.

 Sims and his team overfed prisoners and found that despite being overfed the same number of calories there were large differences in the rate of weight gain between individuals.
 And he discovered that when the overfeeding stopped, there were differences in the rates at which inmates lost the weight they had gained.
 One of the lessons from these studies is that individuals have different predispositions to gain and lose weight independent of caloric intake.